Triton College Catalog » Glossary of Terms

 Students are admitted simultaneously to both a 2-year college and the 4-year institution that will grant the final degree.
 The student will complete approximately the first 2 years of college at the 2-year college and transfer for the junior and senior year to the designated 4-year institution.

 Courses that students choose to take in order to reach the required number of hours for a certificate or degree.
-Students in some curricula have "suggested electives" or "program electives."
+Students in some curricula have "recommended electives" or "program electives."

 Procedure to certify current or previous enrollment at Triton College.